mipimipi/otr/README.md

 		cargo build --release

 1. If the build step ran through without errors, the otr binary (`otr.exe`) is stored in the sub directory `target\release`.
 Copy the binary wherever you want.
-You might want to add its new path to the Windows path variable as described above.
+You might want to add its new path to the Windows path environment variable as well.

-1. Maintain the otr configuration file.
-It must be stored in the directory `C:\Users\<YOUR_USER_NAME>\AppData\Roaming`.
-Replace `<YOUR_USER_NAME>` by your Windows user name.
+1. Maintain the otr configuration file (see [below](#configuration)).

 1. Have fun with otr.

 ## Configuration

 otr can be configured by creating a configuration file in [JSON](https://en.wikipedia.org/wiki/JSON) format.
-It is named `otr.json` and stored in the default configuration directory of your OS.
+It is named `otr.json` and must be stored in the default configuration directory of your OS.
 That is ...

 - `<XDG-CONFIG-HOME-DIR>` on Linux, whereas in most cases `<XDG-CONFIG-HOME-DIR>` equals to `~/.config`
 - `~/Library/Application Support` on macOS